sindresorhus/dom-mutations/readme.md

 > Observe changes to the DOM using an async iterable — A nicer API for [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)

-Only works in the browser.
+This package only works in the browser.

 ## Install